Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Introduction

-Our electromagnetic theory is thus different from the quantum-mechanical one previously established for transfer and shifts of energy between molecules \cite{salam1,salam2,craig1,craig2}, as we deal not only with absorption, but also with electromagnetic scattering.
-Therefore the extinction (rather than just the absorption) of energy and helicity; namely those absorbed plus scattered quantities \cite{nieto1,nieto2,nieto3}, are addressed in this work.
+Our electromagnetic theory is different from the quantum-mechanical one previously established for transfer and shifts of energy between molecules \cite{salam1,salam2,craig1,craig2}, as we deal not only with absorption, but also with electromagnetic scattering.
+Therefore the extinction (rather than just the absorption) of energy and helicity is considered.
+Namely, these absorbed plus scattered quantities \cite{nieto1,nieto2,nieto3} are addressed in this work.
 The $r^{-6}$ interdistance dependence is recovered for RET, as well as for RHELT, as a consequence of D and A being assumed dipoles in the near-field of each other.

-Also, while in standard FRET, the axcitation of A by D conveys a decrease in the energy emitted by D, there being an increase in the energy emitted by A, we shall see that for a chiral A, (and sometimes for a chiral D), {\it the energy transfer rate may be negative, which will indicate that the donor emission is enhanced, rather than inhibited, in presence of the acceptor; while of course the helicity transfer rate can be either positive or negative}.
-However, a negative helicity rate does not necessarily mean an enhancement of helicity extinction in the donor due to the presence of the acceptor, since the extinction of helicity, at difference with that of energy, is known to have either negative or positive values.
+Also, while in conventional FRET, the axcitation of A by D conveys a decrease in the energy emitted by D, there being an increase in the energy emitted by A, we shall see that {\it for chiral A and D the energy transfer rate may be negative, which will indicate that the donor emission is enhanced, rather than inhibited, in presence of the acceptor}; and, hence, {\it the proximity of A increases the spontaneous decay rate of D}.
+However, a negative helicity rate does not necessarily mean an enhancement of helicity extinction in the donor due to the presence of the acceptor, since {\it the extinction of helicity, at difference with that of energy, is expected to have either negative or positive values, even for purely dielectric interacting particles, depending on the sense of rotation of the emited wavefield}.

-In the following sections we develop the details of these effects.
+In the following sections we develop the details of these new phenomena.
+Finally, we shall also introduce the observables linked to these effects, discussing their behavior and their relationships with the main quantities involved in these transfer processes.